majavid/pgm2026-conference-notes/day2.md

 ### 4. Greetings for Marco

-Jirka and Alessandro (who remembered me from FLAIRS 2019, when I presented one of my PhD papers and he chaired the session) both asked me to say hello to Marco — my PhD advisor — and asked about him.
+Jirka and Alessandro (who remembered me from FLAIRS 2019, when I presented one of my PhD papers and he chaired the session) both asked me to say hello to Marco Valtorta — my PhD advisor — and asked about him.

 ## Photo Album